 The Ethics and Discipline Committee shall receive and review complaints of ethical violations and determine appropriate action, including sanctions and/or dismissal of complaint.

 The Ethics and Discipline Committee shall investigate complaints filed against a certificant who is certified at the time the complaint is filed, and decide the complaint.

-The Ethics and Discipline Committee shall comprise a minimum of four members drawn from the Commission and the Board of Directors or those who have served in either capacity to serve as members of the Committee.
+The Ethics and Discipline Committee shall comprise a minimum of four members to serve as members of the Committee, drawn from the Commission or the Board of Directors or from those who have served in either capacity.
 Unless the vote of the Committee is tied, the Chairman shall not vote on the disposition of the complaint.
 However, the Chairman of the Ethics and Discipline Committee shall be authorized to participate in the discussion and deliberation of the complaint.
 The Chairman of the Ethics and Discipline Committee shall convene required meetings, and follow the progress of the investigation.
 The Committee shall also be empowered to draw on any additional expertise available from members of NCCCO’s exam management committees as it deems necessary to formulate an educated decision.

-The timelines set forth below shall be guidelines and as such may be shortened or extended at the Ethics and Discipline Committee’s discretion, depending on the circumstances of each proceeding.
+The timelines set forth below shall serve as guidelines and, as such, may be shortened or extended at the Ethics and Discipline Committee’s discretion, depending on the circumstances of each proceeding.

 e) Procedures: Ethics and Discipline Committee